 Use good and up-to-date antivirus software

-While Windows users usually are exposed to a wider variety of malware, any other operating systems have its share of malicious programmes.
-Check if your computer has an up-to-date and reliable antivirus software installed.
-Since most cyber attacks use viruses and malware to access and tamper with your device, it is important to do a proper device scan, before installing the wallet.
+While Windows users usually are exposed to a wider variety of malware, all operating systems have their share of malicious programs.
+You should therefore check whether your computer has an up-to-date and reliable antivirus software installed.
+Since most cyber attacks use viruses and malware to access and tamper with your device, it is important to do a proper device scan before installing your wallet.

-Remember to update your software on time, to keep you protected from the latest malware programmes.
+Remember to also update your software on time, to keep you protected from the latest malware programs.

-Be careful with your online activity and always check the link of the site you are on if something feels strange.
+Be careful with your online activity and always check the link of the site you’re on if something feels strange.
 Internet scammers can clone entire websites and use almost identical URL addresses to the authentic ones.

-If you use an online wallet or a similar service where you are required to enter the private key, make sure to verify if the website address is the authentic one.
+If you use an online wallet or a similar service where you are required to enter the private key, make sure to verify that the website address is the authentic one.